 - Transport help

-π‘ These benefits improve life in Germany for international ausbildung students a lot.
+These benefits improve life in Germany for international ausbildung students a lot.

-π Daily Life Routine
+Daily Life Routine Students in Germany

-- Afternoon: Study / classes
+- Afternoon: I attend classes or study

-- Evening: Rest / cooking
+- Evening: I. Do some cooking

-β Language Problem
+Language Problem

 In life in Germany for international ausbildung students, language is one of the biggest challenges.You have a B1 or B2 level.
 You may still have trouble understanding German when it is spoken quickly.
-This is also true for terms and talking to people at work.
-This can be really tough when you first start out.
-It is normal to feel stressed about this at the beginning.
+This is true also for terms and talking to people at work.
+This really can be tough when you first start out.
+It normal is to feel stressed about this at the beginning.
 German can be hard to understand especially when it comes to terms or workplace communication, at a B1 or B2 level.

 Solution:

-β Homesickness
+Homesickness

 Another common issue in life in Germany for international ausbildung students is homesickness.
-When you are living far from your family you have to get used to food and a new culture.
-This can be really tough.
+When living you are far from your family you have to get used to food and a new culture.
+This can be tough really .
 You will probably feel lonely in the first few months.
 Living far, from family is hard and the different food and new culture can make things even harder.

 Solution:

-β Work Pressure
+Work Pressure

 Living in Germany as an ausbildung student is really tough.
 Balancing work and study is not easy in life.
 You have to do your job and go to classes at the time, which can be very stressful for ausbildung students.
 Managing your job and classes can feel really overwhelming, for ausbildung students.